emerson-oliveira/agendor/README.md

-# agendor
+# Form integrated with agendor

-Criando novas pessoas dentro do CRM integrando a api com formulário.
+## About

+This project is part of an integration test for use in pop-ups within websites and blogs.
+Creating new people within the CRM integrating the api with form.